 The Yes Utah Donor Registry has a mission to educate the public on organ donation.
 Its website discusses some important facts regarding donation:

-- On average, 18 patients die per day in the United States due to not receiving the organ they needed.
+- On average, 21 people die per day in the United States due to not receiving the organ they needed.

 - Individuals of any age can become a donor.

 - The act of registering to become a donor does not affect your medical care.